• Skip to primary navigation

 Twist the open end of the bag to push the icing to the tip.

-Squeeze the majority of the white icing into a bowl then add 1 teaspoon of water to this icing and stir to mix the water and icing together.
+Squeeze the majority of the white icing into a bowl then add 1 tsp of water to this icing and stir to mix the water and icing together.

 Using the orange piping bag, pipe a orange line around half of the Jack O'Lantern cookie.